lemocla/neon-hangman/README.md

       ![modal_form](documentation/screenshots/modal_form.png)

       Upon submitting the form, an email should be sent to the site owner via emailjs and the modal window should close.

-A modal message confirming that the message has been sent successfully should display and should the emailjs call fail, a modal message should inform the user of alternative ways to contact the site owner.
+      A modal message confirming that the message has been sent successfully should display and, should the emailjs fails, a modal message should inform the user of alternative ways to contact the site owner.

       ![success_message](documentation/screenshots/success_message.png)

 - ## **Features left to implement**

   - Add a feature to allow users to leave a review
-  - Add a database to add and manage for words and categories.
+  - Add a database to add and manage for words and categories
   - Add a feature to allow users to challenge a friend with a word by email or social medias.
   - Add a multiplayer mode
-  - Convert the website as a Progressive Web Application (PWA) and re-develop the game as an app for ios and android.
+  - Convert the website as a Progressive Web Application (PWA) and re-develop the game as an app for ios and android

 # **TECHNOLOGY USED**